jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

-If you're wondering about the **ADVANCED** entry on the Build & Deploy page that allows you to add a Build step which is useful for Java applications, and control additional deployment options — but that's beyond the scope of this tutorial.
+If you're wondering about the **ADVANCED** entry on the Build & Deploy page that allows you to add a Build step which is useful for Java applications, and control additional deployment options — that's beyond the scope of this tutorial.

 You can change the deployment settings by clicking **CONFIGURE**.
 And if you want to manage your app in BlueMix you can click **MANAGE**.